roblabs/roblabs.github.io/_posts/2016-01-09-Black-Mountain.markdown

 ### Beta testing
 Please fill out the web form and let us know if you would like to test on Android or iOS.
 For iOS will receive an email from Apple.
-For Android you see the link.
+For Android you will see a link.

 * [Signup for the beta for iOS or Android][beta].